About Art History

-Founded in 1946, LSU’s program in art history is among the finest and most comprehensive in the South and the largest public program of its kind in Louisiana.
-Students may pursue a Bachelor of Arts (BA) in Liberal Arts with a concentration in art history or a Master of Arts (MA) in Art History.
-The art history program at LSU is interdepartmental: the undergraduate program in liberal arts lives within the College of Humanities & Social Sciences, and the graduate program and art history faculty live within the College of Art & Design’s School of Art.
+Founded in 1946, LSU’s art history curriculum is among the finest and most comprehensive in the South and the largest public program of its kind in Louisiana.
+Students may pursue a Bachelor of Arts (BA) in Liberal Arts with a concentration in art history, a Master of Arts (MA) in Art History, or a minor in art history.
+Art history at LSU is interdepartmental: the undergraduate program in liberal arts lives within the College of Humanities & Social Sciences, and the graduate program and art history faculty live within the College of Art & Design’s School of Art.

 Bachelor of Arts in Liberal Arts Concentration in Art History